ArkEcosystem/AIPs/AIPS/aip-11.md

 | addressN    | 21           | DFJ5Z51F1euNNdRUQJKQVdG4h495LZkc6T |

 - N > 1 (ideally fees should be higher than type 0 if N < 2)
-- Maximum of possible payments per transaction: 2^16 / 29 or 2259.
-Initially capped via milestone.
+- Maximum of possible payments per transaction: 2^16 or 65536.
+Initially capped to 500 for performance reasons.

 **Type 7 (delegate resignation)**